-Below are some general tips to help you design your own rain garden.
+Below are some general tips to help you start designing your rain garden.
 These are fairly simple to follow, but if you have questions, help is close by!
 We will be happy to visit your site and provide technical assistance.
-If you want to delve into the technical aspects of designing a rain garden, check out on our Links and Resources Page and some example designs at the bottom of this page.
+If you want to delve into the technical aspects of designing a rain garden, check out on our links and resources menu to the right.

-Rain gardens can take on just about any shape you want them to.
-The shape in part will be dictated by the location.
-Remember to keep the garden at least 10 feet away from the house, and avoid placing it over septic system drainage fields and underground utilities.
-The rest is just up to your imagination.
+Determine the Shape: Rain gardens can take on just about any shape you want them to.
+The shape in part will be dictated by the location; the rest is up to your imagination.